learnbyexample/learn_gnused/gnu_sed.md

 spar
 ```

 The anchors can be used by themselves as a pattern too.
-Helps to insert text at the start/end of a input line, emulating string concatenation operations.
+Helps to insert text at the start/end of an input line, emulating string concatenation operations.
 This might not feel like a useful capability, but combined with other features they become quite a handy tool.

 ```bash
 # add '* ' at the start of every input line